peculiaire/unicorns/README.md

 Security: I'm operating in the AWS ecosystem here, which means security comes down to a few things:

 1. Security groups: only open those ports to the world that you want to open to the world
-2. IAM roles: scope them as tightly to what you need as possible (obviously SmartDM helps with this!)
+2. IAM roles: scope them as tightly to what you need as possible (obviously StrongDM helps with this!)

 Monitoring: I'm firmly in the "less is more" camp for monitoring; I want to be able to know if a service is running within its stated SLA, but I do not want to see noisy alerts that cannot be acted on.